canonical/charmcraft/HOWTO_SNAP.md

 Steps:

-- First check snapcraft is currently building something fine:
+- First check that snapcraft is able build something:

 ```
 snapcraft
 ```

-- Install it and try it, something like the following, replacing for what you just built:
+- Install it and try it, something like the following, replacing the snap name with the one you just built:

 ```
 sudo snap install --dangerous charmcraft_0.2.0+95.g6f8c4cc_amd64.snap